-- To make a reflector choose "mouse edit wall".
+- To make a reflector choose right click and choose add wall.

-- Stop the simulation and first draw a reflector then choose mouse edit wave and draw a wave.
-Run the simulation to observe the reflected wave.
+- Stop the simulation and first add wall then observe the reflected wave.

 This one is difficult to set up so might be best to use the ready made simulation.